onqtam/headjack/src/introduction/numbers.md

 - Only a % of all accounts will have keypairs and will make just a few signed actions per year - leaving the majority of block throughput for authorizations through IDMs.
 - Large % of accounts will rarely even be authorizing new interfaces - many people don't sign in to new services through [SSO](https://en.wikipedia.org/wiki/Single_sign-on) every single day.
 - Many interfaces that don't generate a lot of off-chain activity will publish less often than on every block in order to minimize on-chain block space costs.
-- There are many ways to optimize the chain and scale the throughput by multiple orders of magnitude - noted in the next section.
+- The chain throughput can be further optimized & scaled by multiple orders of magnitude.

 # Optimizations & scaling